symfony/symfony-docs/setup/web_server_configuration.rst

             # Otherwise, PHP's OPcache may not properly detect changes to
             # your PHP files (see https://github.com/zendtech/ZendOptimizerPlus/issues/126
             # for more information).
+            # Caveat: When PHP-FPM is hosted on a different machine from nginx
+            #         $realpath_root may not resolve as you expect!
+In this case try using
+            #         $document_root instead.
             fastcgi_param SCRIPT_FILENAME $realpath_root$fastcgi_script_name;
             fastcgi_param DOCUMENT_ROOT $realpath_root;
             # Prevents URIs that include the front controller.
 This will 404: